naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * The content type of the sale notification email.
 The default is "text/plain".
 But you can also set it to "text/html"
 * The body of the sale notification email.

 You can use various template tags in the body of an email to dynamically change its content.
-You can find the full list of available template tags in the [Stripe payments](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.
+You can find the full list of available template tags in the [Stripe](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

 === How to use Stripe Checkout (Option 1) ===